SC Rasta Vechta: National playoffs and European debut (2018–2020)

 In April 2018, Vechta promoted to the BBL for the third time, after defeating PS Karlsruhe Lions in the ProA semi-finals, 3–1.
 In the 2018–19 Basketball Bundesliga, Vechta had an incredible season under Spanish head coach Pedro Calles.
 Vechta claimed the fourth place in the regular season to advance to the BBL playoffs for the first time in club history.
 In the playoffs, it eliminated Brose Bamberg with a 3–1 score.
 In the semi-finals, Vechta was swept by title favorites Bayern Munich.

 In the 2019–20 season, Rasta made its debut in Europe as it qualified for a spot in the Basketball Champions League (BCL).
 In Group B, the German team finished in the 5th place.

+Rasta Vechta won their third ProA title in 2022-23, tying the record hold by Mitteldeutscher BC for most championships.